Social contract: Renaissance developments

+The first modern philosopher to articulate a detailed contract theory was Thomas Hobbes (1588–1679) in his Leviathan (1651).
+Later, John Locke's conception of the social contract differed from Hobbes' in several fundamental ways, retaining only the central notion that individuals in a state of nature would willingly come together to form a state.
 Jean-Jacques Rousseau (1712–1778), in his influential 1762 treatise The Social Contract, outlined a different version of social-contract theory, as the foundations of society based on the sovereignty of the "general will".